 A popular health product from bees is honey, natural sugar with numerous benefits.
 Over the last few decades, honey has been for medicinal purposes.
 It contains micronutrients such as calcium, niacin, potassium, magnesium, zinc, riboflavin, and amino acids.
 Honey is also a great source of antioxidants and helps strengthen the immune system.

 Apart from honey, you can also get beeswax from bee hives.
 Eco-friendly candle-making and cosmetic industries use beeswax in their products.
 Pharmaceuticals also use it to make capsules and pill coating.

 Another healthy product made from bees is propolis.
 Bee colonies use it as a sealant for cracks and fissures.
 It is often added to vaseline to soothe burns.
 Propolis is also mixed with salve to treat cuts and wounds.
 Bee venom is an acidic liquid, an excretory product of bees.
 It has anti-inflammatory compounds, including enzymes, amino acids, and sugar.
 Also, it helps reduce allergic bee reactions and other medicinal purposes.

 Bee populations facing extinction means there will be a reduction in the quantity and quality of by-products from bees.
 Protecting endangered species guarantees a constant flow of healthy products made from bees.

-There are several other pollinators in the ecosystem, but bee populations influence the food supply chain more.
+There are several other pollinators in the ecosystem, but populations of native bees influence the food supply chain more.
 They play a significant role in the sustenance of agriculture.
 Bees pollinate different plant species, providing food in various forms.